learn-co-curriculum/node-modules-path/README.md

 ## process.env.PWD

-The `process.env.PWD` is similar to the `process.cwd()` in the value of the absolute path meaning it will be the folder from which you launched the Node process.
+The `process.env.PWD` is similar to the `process.cwd()` in the value of the absolute path.
+It will return the value of the directory from which you launched the Node process.
 PWD stands for Print Working Directory.
-For example, with `$ node node-modules-path/node customers`, the `PWD` variable will be ` /Users/azat/Documents/Code/learn-co`—the same as the value of `process.cwd().
+For example, with `$ node node-modules-path/node customers`, the `PWD` variable will be ` /Users/azat/Documents/Code/learn-co` the same as the value of `process.cwd().

 However, there are a few differences between `PWD` and `cwd()`. `PWD` is an environment variable and not a function. `PWD` is a call to the command on Unix-like systems: